Magnetic properties of chiral EuIr$_2$P$_2$: Energy of the AFD state for a magnetic field parallel to the easy axis

 An external magnetic field parallel to the easy axis ($\hat{c}$) breaks the mirror symmetry (about the $a$--$b$ plane) of the AFD state.
 Under a magnetic field, the shift angle of the magnetic moments is different depending on the sign of their projection along the $\hat{c}$-axis (see Fig. \ref{fig:anglesAFDB}).

 The energy as a function of the two possible shift angles $\delta\theta_1$ and $\delta\theta_2$ (see Fig. \ref{fig:anglesAFDB}) reads:

 We minimized this energy w.r.t $\delta\theta_1$ and $\delta\theta_2$ for different intensities of the external magnetic field.
-The results are presented in Fig. \ref{fig:Eflop} and compared to the flop state energy which allows to determine the spin-flop field.
-For the values of the Hamiltonian parameters considered, the magnetic field that produces the flop transition differs less that 10\% for the different orders considered (collinear and AFD).
-We approximate the flop field for the AFD state (see Eq. \ref{eq:flopafd}) as the one that makes the energy of the flop state (see Eq. \ref{eq:eflop}) equal to $E_{AFD}$ (see Eq. \ref{eq:EAFD}), i.e. neglecting the shift in the angles produced by the external magnetic field.
+The results are presented in Fig. \ref{fig:Eflop} and compared to the spin-flop state energy which allows to determine the spin-flop field.
+For the values of the Hamiltonian parameters considered, the magnetic field that produces the spin-flop transition differs less that 10\% for the different orders considered (collinear and AFD).
+We approximate the spin-flop field for the AFD state (see Eq. \ref{eq:flopafd}) as the one that makes the energy of the spin-flop state (see Eq. \ref{eq:eflop}) equal to $E_{AFD}$ (see Eq. \ref{eq:EAFD}), i.e. neglecting the shift in the angles produced by the external magnetic field.